ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-default-wrong-for-string.md

 # node-param-default-wrong-for-string

-`default` for a string-type node parameter must be a string.
+`default` for a string-type node parameter must be a string, unless `typeOptions.multipleValues` is set to `true`.

 📋 This rule is part of the `plugin:n8n-nodes-base/recommended` config.